January 31st

 Meaning of the subhAShita:

 The perceptive (people) are in the grasp of jealousy, the kings are corrupt with arrogance and the rest are beyond perception...
-The subhāṣitas dilapidated within myself.
+(Alas!) the subhāṣitas dilapidated within myself.

 Commentary:

 भर्तृहरि (Bhartṛhari) who wrote the wonderful book 'नीतिशतक' (Nītiśataka), says that there are all kinds of people in the world.
-Some are sharp and perceptive, some are not.
+Some are sharp and perceptive, and some are not.
 Some have the power to propagate knowledge (like the kings) and some don't.
-He dolefully tells that the problem is, all these people have their own specific reasons for ignoring the subhāṣitas.
+He dolefully laments that the problem is—all these people have their own specific reasons for ignoring the subhāṣitas.

 2. The kings, or other people in power, are so arrogant about their high position that instead of using their power for the propagation of values and ethics (that are in the subhāṣitas), they do not even care for the subhāṣitas.